KrystianLewalski/Currency-Calculator-React/README.md

 # Currency-Calculator-React

 This currency calculator is a small project made during my programming lessons.
-By this calculator you can calculate currency from PLN to EUR, GBP, CHF and USD.
+By this calculator you can calculate currency from PLN to currencies from Central European Bank.

 ## Demo
 ![show demo](images/demo.gif)
 https://krystianlewalski.github.io/Currency-Calculator-React/
 ## Technology
-To create i used HTML, CSS, JavaScript, BEM and React.
+To create i used HTML, CSS, JavaScript, BEM, React and API.

 # Getting Started with Create React App